junxit/us-congress-bills-117/bill.md

     - **(D)** how covered agencies may contribute publicly to open source software that the covered agency uses, including how chief information officers should encourage those contributions.
   - **(2)** *Exemption of national security systems* The guidance issued under paragraph (1) shall not apply to national security systems.
 - **(c)** *Pilot*
-  - **(1)** *In general* Not later than 1 year after the date of enactment of this Act, the chief information officer of each covered agency described in paragraph (2), in coordination with the Director, the National Cyber Director, the Director of the Cybersecurity and Infrastructure Security Agency, and the Administrator of General Services, shall establish a pilot open source function at the covered agency that—
+  - **(1)** *In general* Not later than 1 year after the date of enactment of this Act, the chief information officer of each covered agency described inselected under paragraph (2), in coordination with the Director, the National Cyber Director, the Director of the Cybersecurity and Infrastructure Security Agency, and the Administrator of General Services, shall establish a pilot open source function at the covered agency that—
     - **(A)** is modeled after open source program offices, such as those in the private sector, the nonprofit sector, academia, and other non-Federal entities; and
     - **(B)** shall—
       - **(i)** support the secure usage of open source software at the covered agency;
-      - **(ii)** develop policies and processes for contributions to and releases of open source software at the covered agency, in consultation, as appropriate, with the Offices of General Counsel and Procurement of the covered agency;
+      - **(ii)** develop policies and processes for contributions to and releases of open source software at the covered agency, in consultation, as appropriate, with the Ooffices of Ggeneral Ccounsel and Pprocurement of the covered agency;
       - **(iii)** interface with the open source software community; and
-      - **(iv)** manage and reduce risks of consuming open source software at the covered agency.
+      - **(iv)** manage and reduce risks of consumingusing open source software at the covered agency.
   - **(2)** *Selection of pilot agencies* The Director, in coordination with the National Cyber Director, the Director of the Cybersecurity and Infrastructure Security Agency, and the Administrator of General Services, shall select 1 or more covered agencies to conduct the pilot described in paragraph (1)
   - **(3)** *Assessment* Not later than 1 year after the establishment of the pilot open source functions described in paragraph (1), the Director, in coordination with the National Cyber Director, the Director of the Cybersecurity and Infrastructure Security Agency, and the Administrator of General Services, shall assess whether open source functions should be established at some or all covered agencies, including—
     - **(A)** how to organize those functions within covered agencies, such as the creation of open source program offices; and